 For example, the JMS acquisition bridge works this way because it sets up a MessageListener on a foreign JMS destination and as a consequence it will be notified whenever a new message is received.

 The fact that the acquisition destination is a daemon or not depends on the class specified by the acquisition.className property.
-For now, the acquisition daemon destinations available are the JMS bridge and the AMQP bridge.
+For now the only acquisition daemon destination is the JMS bridge acquisition destination.